-Equip Outdoor Technologies (Equip), the company behind Rab and Lowe Alpine, partnered with South Pole to measure its full carbon footprint, cut carbon emissions and build a credible net zero strategy, raising the bar for sustainability in the outdoor industry.
+Equip Outdoor Technologies (Equip), the company behind Rab & Lowe Alpine, has partnered with South Pole to measure its full carbon footprint for seven consecutive years.
+This has supported Equip’s net zero strategy and emission reductions, raising the bar for sustainability in the outdoor industry.

-Equip is committed to reaching net zero by 2050, but needed a robust emissions tracking system, a science-based carbon reduction plan and long-term climate action support.
-The goal: reduce greenhouse gas emissions across its supply chain and meet growing expectations from customers and employees.
+Equip is committed to reaching net zero by 2050.
+Reducing greenhouse gas emissions across its value chain requires a robust emissions tracking system, a science-based carbon reduction plan, and long-term climate action support.

 science-aligned net zero target adopted